tobeva/tobeva.com/content/projects/napari/framerate/_index.md

 _milliseconds per frame_ instead of _framerate_.
 To achieve 60Hz each frame
 must take less than 16.7 milliseconds, which will translate to 60Hz.
 It's easier to set ”budgets” when you think in terms of milliseconds.
-For example, maybe you will allocate 5ms per frame to copying data to the card.
+For example, maybe you will allocate 5ms per frame for copying data to the graphics card.

 _Milliseconds per frame_ is the inverse of _framerate_.
 This difference between a value and its inverse comes up in other contexts, see <a